jundalisay/reveal/content/_index.md

 Software developers are expensive because they have to go through a 4-year course.

-We will train our own software developers from high school level using the Bootcamp model, with help from University of Perpetual Help (Las Pinas) and San Francisco High School (Quezon City)
+We will train our own software developers from high school level using the Bootcamp model, with help from:
+- University of Perpetual Help (Las Pinas)
+- San Francisco High School (Quezon City)

 This will make websites, apps, IoT, blockchain, and data science **cheap** so that more Micro-Small Businesses can use them.